 In discussing T. radicans, we will consider all of its component parts.
 No, we will not give an encyclopedic description, as is commonly found in comprehensive articles.
 Instead, we will demonstrate the plant’s better aspects.

 It is urushiol.
 We know what that stuff does.
 But did you know this same substance is found in cashews, pistachios, and mangoes?
 So why are the first two foods not usually a problem?
 The irritant is found in the shells, rather than the contents.
-What part of poison ivy is urushiol-free?
+What part of the plant is urushiol-free?
 Not the roots.
 Not the stems.
 Neither the leaves nor the berries.
 Only the nectar and pollen.
 In fact, honey derived from poison oak is safe to eat.
 That sounds like one good use for the weed!
 Now we’ll discuss an additional use with a surprise twist involving animals.

 Poison Ivy and the Animal World